 • piHole for DNS ad blocking at the network level

-• bind DNS for local DNS resolution - wildcard resolution is nice for subdomains!
+• bind DNS for local DNS resolution - wildcard resolution is nice for subdomains

-• restic backup software which grabs a majority of my data shared from FreeNAS and sends it to Backblaze B2 (and encrypts/deduplicates it!).
+• restic backup software which grabs a majority of my data shared from the NAS and sends it to Backblaze B2 (and encrypts/deduplicates it!).
 I have a series of scripts which are scheduled via cron to backup, check the backup, and prune old “expired” snapshots.
-I’m doing just over 1TB to the cloud currently for less than $6/month, at the expense of some manual monitoring/intervention and initial work into the scripts.
+I’m doing close to 2TB to the cloud currently for around $16/month, at the expense of some manual monitoring/intervention and initial work into the scripts.
 Not bad!

-• Prosody as a chat server using the XMPP protocol (paired with Conversations for Android).
+• (deprecated) Prosody as a chat server using the XMPP protocol (paired with Conversations for Android).
 This is far more reliable than SMS and especially MMS.

 • Docker in swarm mode for quickly spinning up new services.